-Now it is true that you can now use animated GIFs in email signatures.
+Now it’s true that you can use animated GIFs in email signatures.
 However, these will only work in modern email clients.
-Many will still use older email clients who cannot play animated GIFs.
+Many will still use older email clients that can’t play animated GIFs.

-Instead, only the first frame of the GIF will show, or the dreaded red X. To be safe, animated GIFs should not be used in email signatures.
+Instead, only the first frame of the GIF will show, or the dreaded red X. To be safe, animated GIFs shouldn’t be used in email signatures.

-Unfortunately, embedding videos directly into your email signature is impossible as most email clients do not support this.
-This is because videos are seen to be a security issue, so the content will not play.
+Unfortunately, embedding videos directly into your email signature is impossible as most email clients don’t support this.
+This is because videos are seen to be a security issue, so the content won’t play.
 Native video files should essentially never be used in email signatures.

 You can use a link with alternate text or a promotional banner if you’d like to share a video in your email signature.